Hanuman with ‘kadvangam’ in the hand - unique in Kumbhalgarh

 Hanuman Pol [Hanuman Gate]

-Kumbhalgarh_fort, Kumbhalgarh, Rajastan - look at the width and length of the wall This Gate is built on main wall of the fort and serves as the entry point to the entire complex.
-After that there is a main Gate known as Ram Pol, through which one can get inside the complex.
+Kumbhalgarh_fort, Kumbhalgarh, Rajastan - look at the width and length of the wall This Gate is built on the main wall of the fort and serves as the entry point to the entire complex.
+After that, there is a main Gate known as Ram Pol, through which one can get inside the complex.
 The Hanuman Pol is a significant gate for the Kumbhalgarh fort.

 When the word went out, for a few days no one came forward.
-On one fine day a soldier volunteered to sacrifice his life for the sake of Mewar, and to ensure that the walls of the fort being constructed by Rana Kumbha would be strong enough to withstand the sieges.
+On one fine day, a soldier volunteered to sacrifice his life for the sake of Mewar and to ensure that the walls of the fort being constructed by Rana Kumbha would be strong enough to withstand the sieges.

 The main gate of the fort was constructed in the place where the great sacrifice had taken place.
-To commemorate the great sacrifice as per the wishes of preceptor an image of Hanuman was enshrined near the gate.
+To commemorate the great sacrifice as per the wishes of the preceptor an image of Hanuman was enshrined near the gate.

 Hanuman Pol, Kumbhalgarh_fort, Kumbhalgarh, Rajastan There are two Hanuman images in this gate.
-One which is about twelve feet tall and the other is enshrined in a decorated window panel on the wall of the fort itself.
+One is about twelve feet tall and the other is enshrined in a decorated window panel on the wall of the fort itself.
 Both idols of Sri Hanuman had been brought by Rana Kumbha from Mandavpur.

 Sri Hanuman of Kumbhalgarh fort

-Location of the temple : Sri Hanuman Pol, Kumbhalgarh"
+Location of the temple: Sri Hanuman Pol, Kumbhalgarh"

 Experience